Dark They Were, and Golden-Eyed

 "Dark They Were, and Golden-Eyed" is a science fiction short story by American writer Ray Bradbury.
-It was originally published in the magazine Thrilling Wonder Stories in August 1949, under the title "The Naming of Names".
-It was subsequently included in the short-story collections A Medicine for Melancholy and S is for Space.
+It was originally published in the magazine Thrilling Wonder Stories in August 1949 under the title "The Naming of Names".
+It was subsequently included in the short-story collections A Medicine for Melancholy and S Is for Space.

-The story takes place on Mars in the near future, as is the case with many of Ray Bradbury's stories.
+Like many other stories by Ray Bradbury, this story takes place on Mars in the near future.